AI-505/AI-505.github.io/_assignments/third.md

    uses a randomized strategy.
 Use the same payoff matrix constructed for Antigonus.
 What is the expected payoff for him?
 Does the result make sense?

-- Report your the previous points in the report.
+Collect evidence of your work in a short written report.